SafetyCulture/safetyculture-sdk-python/tools/exporter/ReadMe.md

 **Instructions**:
   - Follow the instructions in the top-level ReadMe.md
-  - Execute the following command from terminal (from this directory):
+  - Execute the following command from command line (from this directory):

     ``sudo pip install -r requirements.txt``
   - Edit config.yaml to customize export settings